emacsorphanage/key-chord/README.md

 Don't chord key combinations that exists in the languages you typically write.
-Otherwise, if you are typing fast, two key intended to be separate letters might instead trig a chord.
+Otherwise, if you are typing fast, two key intended to be separate letters might instead trigger a chord.
-E.g. "uu" would be a good chord in spanish but not in finnish, and "hj" would be a good chord in english but not in swedish.
+E.g. `uu` would be a good chord in Spanish but not in Finnish, and `hj` would be a good chord in English but not in Swedish.

-Don't rely solely on /usr/dict/words to find unusual combination.
+Don't rely solely on `/usr/dict/words` to find unusual combination.
-For example "cv" or "fg" can be quite common in certain kinds of programming.
+For example `cv` or `fg` can be quite common in certain kinds of programming.
 Grep your own texts to verify that a combination is unusual.
-And don't forget to check both permutations: "fg" and "gf".
+And don't forget to check both permutations: `fg` and `gf`.

 Choose two keys that are close to each other on the keyboard, so they can be quickly typed without effort.
 Chords involving two hands (as